-Because of the dire outlook, some people with this disease might not see the point in getting treated.
+Because of this outlook, some people with this disease might not see the point in getting treated.
 They might worry that the side effects of treatment aren’t worth the limited extra time they might gain.

-Yet treatments can help manage symptoms, improve quality of life, and possibly help people with IPF live longer.
-New therapies that are being studied in clinical trials might even offer a potential cure.
+However, treatments can help manage symptoms, improve quality of life, and possibly help people with IPF live longer.
+New therapies that are being studied in clinical trials

 If someone close to you is resistant to getting treated, here’s what you can do to possibly change their mind.

 Pulmonary rehabilitation is a program that’s designed to help people with lung conditions like IPF breathe easier.
-This program includes:
+This program can include:

 - nutritional counseling